INTP and INFP Relationships: Compatibility, Love, and Friendship

 3 Ways an INFP might approach love

-1. An INFP’s goal is to find a deep and meaningful emotional connection with someone.
+1. An INFP aims to find a deep and meaningful emotional connection with someone.

 2. Not only do they share their feelings, but they need to hear that the other person understands and accepts them.